danielbellmas/MasterMind/README.md

 **UX**

+1. The guess messages correspond with the order of the pegs (from left to right).

-1. A restart game button
+2. A restart game button

-2. Rules are shown only when the user first enters the site (using localStorage).
+3. Rules are shown only when the user first enters the site (using localStorage).

-3. When hovering over a peg the cursor turns to a pointer, indicating it's clickable.
+4. When hovering over a peg the cursor turns to a pointer, indicating it's clickable.

 ## Rules